 You can get to Istria easily from any other Croatian city.
 So, it doesn’t matter if you’re in Split or Dubrovnik – Poreč is just a couple of hours away!

-Come with us on an unforgettable Poreč tour and find out what to see, where to stay, what to eat, and many other useful tips for visiting this gem of Croatia!
+Come with us on an unforgettable Poreč tour.
+You’ll find out what to see, where to stay, what to eat, and many other useful tips for visiting this gem of Croatia!

 With so many sunny days, perfect for laying around on the beach, the best time to visit Poreč is during summer.